Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: Introduction

-\end{restatable} \begin{rem} If the maximal stretch lamination is a union of closed geodesics $\gamma$ which intersects the genus-$g$ fiber $\kappa$ times, then \eqref{eq thurston norm bounded by Lipschitz constant} gives a quick lower bound $\frac{2\pi(g-1)|\kappa|}{\ell(\gamma)}$ for the volume of $M$.
-Thurston in [\citenum{wtMinimalStretchMaps}, Theorem 10.7] has shown the \msl for generic surface homeomorphism is a simple closed geodesic. \end{rem} \Cref{thurston norm bounded by Lipschitz constant} admits an application in comparing the volume of a hyperbolic mapping torus with a Seifert-fibered mapping torus. \begin{restatable}{cor}{volTrivialMappingtorusLessthanHyperbolic} Let $\phi:S_g \rightarrow S_g$ be a pseudo-Anosov, $M_{\phi}$ the hyperbolic mapping torus and $f: M_{\phi} \rightarrow S^1$ fibration with fiber $S_g$.
-For $S_g$ hyperbolic, let $M_{Id}=S_g\times S^1$ be a product such that for $f_0: M_{Id} \rightarrow S^1=\R/\Z$ the trivial fibration, $\lip_{[f_0]}=\lip_{[f]}$.
+\begin{rem} If the maximal stretch lamination is a union of closed geodesics $\gamma$ which intersects the genus-$g$ fiber $\kappa$ times, then \eqref{eq thurston norm bounded by Lipschitz constant} gives a quick lower bound $\frac{2\pi(g-1)|\kappa|}{\ell(\gamma)}$ for the volume of $M$.
+Thurston in [\citenum{wtMinimalStretchMaps}, Theorem 10.7] has shown the \msl for a generic surface homeomorphism is a simple closed geodesic. \end{rem} \Cref{thurston norm bounded by Lipschitz constant} that relates the Thurston norm to the Lipschitz constant also admits an application in comparing the volume of a hyperbolic mapping torus with a Seifert-fibered mapping torus. \begin{restatable}{cor}{volTrivialMappingtorusLessthanHyperbolic} Let $\phi:S_g \rightarrow S_g$ be a pseudo-Anosov, $M_{\phi}$ the hyperbolic mapping torus, and $f: M_{\phi} \rightarrow S^1$ a fibration with fiber $S_g$.
+Equip $S_g$ with a hyperbolic metric and let $M_{Id}=S_g\times S^1$ be a product where $S^1=\R/\lip_{[f]}\Z$.
 Then we have